UX-Society/Get-Started/started.md

 # Setup

 Make a github account with your school email and get invited to the UX-Society repository linked.
 Then use the Github Education link to get free stuff.
-Do the same to get Webstorm for free (or use an IDE of your choice).
+Also sign up with your school email in Jetbrains to get Webstorm for free (or use an IDE of your choice).
 Fish is a reccomended shell to replace bash and will make terminal work easier, but is not required.
 To use fish either type `fish` in the terminal or set it as defualt with `chsh -s /usr/bin/fish` (needs root)
 # Basic Terminal Usage